Getting Started with Team System Testing Tools

 Drag your Web test and your manual test into the test list that you just created.

 You have just populated the new test list with your two tests.

 Click the box next to your test list and click the Run Checked tests button.

 This runs all the tests in the test list.
 One of those tests is a manual test.
 When you run a manual test, Visual Studio displays a dialog box to alert you of that fact.
 This is an example of one of several cases in which a dialog box asks you how to proceed or alerts you to a certain situation.
 As with most facets of Visual Studio, you can customize the behavior of dialog boxes such as this by making settings on a page reached through the Options option of the Tools menu.
 For more information, see Dialog Boxes of Team Edition for Testers.

 If your Visual Studio session is connected to a Team Foundation Server, you can use the team-related aspects of Team System testing tools, such as the following:

-You can publish test results and code-coverage data to the Team Foundation Server.
+You can publish test results to the Team Foundation Server.
 For more information, see Publishing Test Results.
 After test results are published, they can be viewed and analyzed by the rest of your team.